Preventing Icy Parking Lots And Walkways (Slip Hazards)

 Additionally, reminding both employees and visitors to watch their step when entering or exiting vehicles can go a long way in preventing unnecessary accidents.

+To further enhance awareness, it is crucial for everyone to understand OSHA guidelines for parking lot safety.
 This includes keeping designated walkways clear of ice and snow by regularly removing debris or applying salt or de-icing agents.

 By working together towards creating a safe environment during winter conditions, we can minimize the risk of injuries caused by slips and falls on icy surfaces.